 - The Asian Tigers group publishes a regular update of COVID-19 restrictions for international moving in the wider Asian region on their website.

-The COVID-19 outbreak - current situation & advice for international moving and relocation companies
+The COVID-19 outbreak - advice for international moving and relocation companies

 Faced with this global crisis, international moving and relocation companies have had to adapt and implement certain measures, in line with local rules and regulations.
 FIDI Global Alliance does not impose specific regulations or processes on its affiliated companies, but does advise to use common sense and follow some simple precautionary measures:

 - where possible, allow your office staff to work from home; allocate crews to specific locations and avoid mixing teams as far as possible

 - implement stricter hygiene measures: instruct your staff (especially operational crews) to wash their hands regularly and to avoid close contact with clients and external service providers; if possible, provide operational crews with disposable gloves when packing or unpacking goods at the client's resident; implement regular cleaning of all your facilities and vehicles

 - inform your clients of the special measures put into place regarding safety and health measures